top of page

 Phase Two - Diaries

-Diaries will delve deeper into the world of dating for Generation Z in Aotearoa.
+Diaries delved deeper into the world of dating for Generation Z in Aotearoa.

-Eight of the Tapes participants will be given equipment to record personal vlog-style updates offering a raw look into the roller coaster that is dating.
+Six of the Tapes participants were given equipment to record personal vlog-style updates offering a raw look into the roller coaster that is dating.

-The d8talk team will curate the vlogs, sharing regular instalments for each participant across d8talk social media channels.
+The d8talk team curated the vlogs, sharing regular instalments for each participant across d8talk social media channels.

-Diaries participants will receive mental health support, editorial guidance via weekly calls with the d8talk director, and social media exposure (if they want it).
-They’ll also get to keep the devices supplied to them for their weekly vlogs, which we expect will be smartphones.
+Diaries participants received mental health support, editorial guidance from the director, and social media exposure (if they wanted it).
+They also got to keep the smartphones and other equipment supplied to them for their weekly vlogs.

 Our goal